celinaczy/JET-API-Interface/README.md

 I think I correctly implemented all the required functionalities, however, there are further improvements that could be made.
 Some ideas for added functionalities:
 * Sort restaurants by some criteria (e.g. rating) to ensure the most relevant restaurants are being displayed
-* Allow showing more results, for example by including a 'show more' button at the bottom
+* Allow showing more than 10 results, for example by including a 'show more' button at the bottom
 * Enhance the user interface with additional features such as filtering or sorting options
 * Link addresses to Google Maps